memory-mcp-1file

 Key Requirements:

-1. Memory Volume: -v mcp-data:/data (Persists your graph and embeddings)
+1. Memory Volume: -v mcp-data:/data (Persists your graph, embeddings, and cached model weights)

 2. Project Volume: -v $(pwd):/project:ro (Allows the server to read and index your code)